 The patent positions of biotechnology companies can be highly uncertain and involve complex legal and factual questions.
 The interpretation and breadth of claims allowed in some patents covering biotechnology compositions may be uncertain and difficult to determine, and are often affected materially by the facts and circumstances that pertain to the patented compositions and the related patent claims.
 The standards of the United States Patent and Trademark Office ("USPTO") are sometimes uncertain and could change in the future.
 Consequently, the issuance and scope of patents cannot be predicted with certainty.
 Patents, if issued, may be challenged, invalidated or circumvented.
 U.S. patents and patent applications may also be subject to interference proceedings, and U.S. patents may be subject to reexamination proceedings, post-grant review and/or inter partes review in the USPTO.
 Foreign patents may be subject also to opposition or comparable proceedings in the corresponding foreign patent office, which could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
-For example, Patent No. EP2790706 (protecting Patent family S3 in various European countries) is currently subject to an opposition procedure before the European Patent Office.
-A final decision is expected by the end of 2022.
-It has been alleged that the Chinese patent protecting the same invention (Patent family S3) was invalidated by the Court of Revision of the Chinese Patent Office, further to a motion for invalidation brought by a third party based on similar arguments (including the insufficient description of the animal model used in the patent, the novelty of the patent, the extension beyond the application as filed and the inventive step).
-In addition, such interference, reexamination, post-grant review, inter partes review and opposition proceedings may be costly.
+In addition, such interference, reexamination, post-grant review, interpartes review and opposition proceedings may be costly.
 Accordingly, rights under any issued patents may not provide us with sufficient protection against competitive products or processes.